-The Master of Science/Master of Public Health (MS/MPH) dual degree option prepares you for a diverse range of careers in nursing and public health.
+The Master of Science/Master of Public Health (MSN/MPH) dual degree option prepares you for a diverse range of careers in nursing and public health.

 This dual-degree program is designed to prepare graduates for leadership positions in health-related agencies and settings in which a combined expertise in nursing and public health is beneficial.

-It is available to students in all graduate nursing specialties:
+It is available to students in the Community/Public Health Nursing specialty.

-- a Master of Science (MS) from the University of Maryland School of Nursing
+- a Master of Science in Nursing (MSN) from the University of Maryland School of Nursing

 - a Master of Public Health (MPH) from the University of Maryland School of Medicine